-The Special Programs Department will inform all campus and department administrators of the availability of this written program guidelines and procedures each on the Special Programs Department's website.
-Following such dissemination of information, the Federal Programs Administrator/Coordinator will meet with school administrators on an annual basis to ensure a clear understanding of the procedures enacted to follow federal funded program guidelines and procedures.
-In turn, the school administrators will inform their federal funded campus personnel.
+The Special/Federal Programs Department will inform all campus and department administrators of the availability of this written Program Guidelines and Procedures Handbook.
+The campus/department administrator is responsible for the sharing the websites where these documents can be accessed with his/her campus faculty and staff.
+Following such dissemination of information, the Federal Programs Administrator/Coordinator will meet with school administrators on an annual basis and throughout the year on an ongoing basis to ensure a clear understanding of the Federal Program Guidelines and Procedures is in place.
+In addition, the school administrators will ensure their federally funded campus personnel follow by the guidelines in an effort to stay within compliance.